LiveHelperChat/fbmessenger/README.md

 * Activate extension in settings/settings.ini.php extension section "fbmessenger" by Adding lines:
 <code>'extensions' =>  array (  'fbmessenger',  ),	</code>
 * Now you can create facebook page in **Modules -> Facebook chat -> Facebook pages -> Register new page** (later you will have this info from facebook developer section) _if you dont see this in Module, check your settings.ini.php_
 * Once page is created you will see what callback url you have to put in facebook webhook.
 URL is presented in list.
+HTTPS is must!

 # Installation in Developers.Facebook.com